snelson82/canvas-data-cli/README.md

 On subsequent executions, it will only download the files it doesn't have.

-This process is also resumeable, if for whatever reason you have issues, it should restart and download only the files that previously failed.
+This process is also resumable, if for whatever reason you have issues, it should restart and download only the files that previously failed.
 One of the ways to make this more safe is that it downloads the file to a temporary name and renames it once the process is finished.
 This may leave around `gz.tmp` files, but they should get deleted automatically once you have a successful run.

 If you run this daily, you should keep all of your data from Canvas Data up to date.

 ### Fetch

 Fetches most up to date data for a single table from the API.
-This ignores any previously downloaded files and will redownload all the files associated with that table.
+This ignores any previously downloaded files and will re-download all the files associated with that table.

 ```Shell
 canvasDataCli fetch -c path/to/config.js -t user_dim